COLLEGE INTERNSHIPS & TRAINEESHIPS IN 2021

 What are they?

 A college internship is a valuable introduction to the working world or means of reintegrating the job market.
-Known as « stage » here in the Netherlands, a college internship is by definition a temporary position within a company or organization.
+A college internship is by definition a temporary position within a company or organization.
 Typically, internships are performed during your studies as a means of applying theoretical knowledge learned in class.
-Though the Netherlands don't fix a maximum or minimum duration, college internships can span anywhere from one month to a whole year.
-The average length for a college internship in the Netherlands is from 3-6 months.
+College internships can span anywhere from one month to a whole year.
 Like regular jobs, college internships can be either part-time or full-time positions.
 For the moment, there is no legal obligation for the position to be paid, but usually, interns receive a small stipend.
 In any case, the status of your internship (paid/unpaid) is to be discussed with your employer.

 College internships are an invaluable addition to your CV as they show your active engagement and interest in that particular field.
 They provide the rare opportunity to discover the job market whilst being given clear goals and objectives.
 Don't forget the fact that you can also receive academic credit for the projects, skills, and techniques you learn during your internship!
 You're given the structure of a full-time job with the added liberty of taking time to adapt and make mistakes.
 A college internship is a key opportunity to see what jobs are best suited to your projects.
 In addition to being a way 'in' career-wise, college internships are key networking opportunities that allow you to gain access to contacts and connections.
 Your supervisor can provide priceless insight into the industry as well as a possibility of future employment.